Introduction

 - Internet Explorer 6, released in 2001, introduced support for Extensible Markup Language (XML) and the ability to view XML data as a tree structure.
 It also added support for the Secure Sockets Layer (SSL) protocol, which improved the security of web browsing by encrypting data transmitted over the internet.

-- Internet Explorer 7, released in 2006, introduced support for tabbed browsing, which allowed users to open multiple web pages in a single window and easily switch between them.
-It also added support for RSS feeds, which allowed users to subscribe to updates from websites and receive notifications of new content.
+- Internet Explorer 7, released in 2006, introduced support for tabbed browsing.
+It also added support for RSS feeds, which allowed users to subscribe to updates from websites and receive notifications for new content.

 - Internet Explorer 8, released in 2009, introduced support for hardware acceleration, which improved the performance of web pages by using the processing power of the user’s graphics card to render web content.
-It also added support for web standards, such as HTML 5 and CSS 3, and introduced features, such as InPrivate browsing, which allowed users to browse the web without leaving a record of their browsing history.
+It also added support for web standards, such as HTML 5 and CSS 3, and introduced features such as InPrivate browsing.

-- Internet Explorer 9, released in 2011, further improved support for web standards, including HTML 5 and CSS 3, and added support for hardware acceleration on graphics hardware using Direct2D and DirectWrite.
+- Internet Explorer 9, released in 2011, further improved support for web standards, including HTML 5 and CSS 3.
 It also introduced a number of user-friendly features, such as the ability to pin websites to the taskbar and a new interface that streamlined the browsing experience.

 - Internet Explorer 10, released in 2012, was the last version of Internet Explorer to be supported on Windows 7.
 It included support for ECMAScript 5.1.
 It also offered Improved performance and faster page loading times along with enhanced security features, including protection against phishing attacks and malware.
 It introduced a new “Do Not Track” feature, which allowed users to opt-out of online tracking by third parties.
 Internet Explorer 10 also came with enhanced support for touchscreen devices, such as tablets and smartphones.